Traders and Shops (1930s - 1950s)

 Frearson – grocer- situated in the front of one of the cottages between March Hair and Jack o' Darley Bridge.

 Alton – Grocer and cafe.
 They had a monkey in an outdoor cage.
-Premises is now a private house near T'owd Lane at the northern end of the village.
+The premises is now a private house near T'owd Lane at the northern end of the village.

 Summerside -Grocer – Quite a large shop on the Chase.